The Path Less Traveled #54: Six Moon Designs Flex PR Backpack Review

 They say you always pack your fears when going out.
 Luckily, Six Moon Designs’ Flex PR Pack Rafting Backpack kept me comfortable by being able to fit a traditional rolling Thermarest pad as well as an inflatable pad while I reviewed the Stone Glacier Skyair ULT.
 Having the 50L dry bag included allowed me to bring more than I would on hiking days when I knew I’d be loafing around camp with friends, or swinging about in a hammock during most of the day.

 @alloutdoorcom #beunbxd #continentaldividetrail #thruhike #backpackinggear #hiketok #kayaktok #rafting @fernwehfoodcompany @tandemkross @treezyneggaofficiel ♬ Countless – Official Sound Studio

-The bag performed well in all aspects, be it fit / comfort, easing weight off shoulders and onto hips, or other things.
+The bag performed well in all aspects, be it fit/comfort, easing weight off of the shoulders and onto hips, or other things.
 The dry bag kept everything dry as expected in the fifteen hours out on the water.
-Any water the shoulder straps, hip belt, or other parts of the bag experienced did not seem to affect it’s performance, nor has the bag really changed colors from sun exposure.
+Any water the shoulder straps, hip belt, or other parts of the bag experienced did not seem to affect its performance, nor has the bag really changed colors from sun exposure.